American Society of Muslims: Background

 In 1977, Louis Farrakhan resigned from Warith Deen Mohammed's reformed organization.
 With a number of supporters, he decided to rebuild the original Nation of Islam upon the foundation established by Wallace Fard Muhammad and Elijah Muhammad.

+The Mission faced problems following protracted legal challenges caused by financial claims on the estate of Elijah Muhammad made on behalf of children he had fathered out of wedlock.

+In 1985, Wallace Muhammad disbanded his Mission, telling his followers to affiliate instead with their local mosques.
+He declared that in disbanding the group, he was making a statement that "we are members of the worldwide Muslim community... not to be identified in geographic terms or political terms or racial terms".